Luxury carmaker Rolls-Royce to develop a sports utility vehicle

 Luxury off-roaders are becoming a new battleground for premium carmakers, with rival marques Bentley and Jaguar already announcing plans for their own SUV's.

-Rolls-Royce, which is owned by Germany's BMW (BMWG.DE), did not specify a launch date for the new car, but said it had decided to make a luxury off-roader after consulting with its clients.
+Rolls-Royce, which is owned by Germany's BMW, did not specify a launch date for the new car, but said it had decided to make a luxury off-roader after consulting with its clients.

 The iconic British carmaker sold 4,063 cars last year.
-Its main rival Bentley, which is owned by Volkswagen (VOWG_p.DE), said it had received about 4,000 advanced orders for its SUV which is due to hit showrooms in 2016.
+Its main rival Bentley, which is owned by Volkswagen, said it had received about 4,000 advanced orders for its SUV which is due to hit showrooms in 2016.

 Rolls-Royce has gradually expanded its model range to move beyond limousines like its Phantom model which has been on the market since 2003.
 The smaller Ghost II entered showrooms in late 2014, and the Wraith Coupe has been on sale since 2013.